c4mjs/c4-react/README.md

 The interactive zooming and panning features of React Flow make it easy to create and view large diagrams.

+Full documentation and working examples are available at: https://c4-react-docs.pages.dev/

 ## Example Uses

 - Embedded diagrams in technical documentation